stanislaw/CompositeOperations/README.md

 * Mixing (or combining) composite operations into each other (See 'Combining Operations').
 * NSOperation/NSOperationQueue compatibility: all operations are NSOperation subclasses.
 * Nice block-based DSL.
+* COOperationQueue: analogue of NSOperation designed to work with composite operations.
+FIFO, LIFO, "agressive LIFO" orders support.
+* Experimental API: operation resolution API - special COOperationResolver class to decide what to do with problematic operations that need resolution.

 You might be interested at this project if you use GCD and/or NSOperation, but want it to be on a higher level of abstraction: you need to implement the complex flows of operations and for some reasons you are not satisfied with what NSOperationQueue/NSOperation can do out of a box.